DavidWells/analytics/site/main/source/plugins/fullstory.md

 ---
 title: FullStory
-description: Using the FullStory plugin
+subTitle: Using the FullStory plugin
+description: Integrate FullStory visitor tracking with the open source analytics module
 ---

 FullStory enables pixel perfect replays of what your visitor is doing on your website or app.
 It can give you deep insight into user flows & potential bottlenecks of your applications.